mlabate/docker-magento/README.md

 Folders:

-- `images`: Docker images for nginx, varnish and php
+- `images`: docker images for nginx, varnish and php
 - `compose`: sample setups with Docker Compose
+- `lib`: scripts for containers and projects management
+- `sites`: environments code
+- `docs`: projects and repository documents

 > The Magento 1 version of this development environment has been deprecated and is no longer supported.
 PHP 5 was used as it's base, and that version has reached end-of-life.
 If you still wish to use this setup, please reference [compose/magento-1 on tag 20.1.1](https://github.com/mlabate/docker-magento/tree/20.1.1/compose/magento-1), but please be aware these images are no longer maintained.